dnk8n/dnk8ndev/site/content/posts/8-minute-private-vpn.md

 categories:
   - DevOps
 ---
-# How to set up an OpenVPN server in under 8 minutes
+# How to set up a Free and Private OpenVPN server in under 8 minutes!

 ### What this tutorial achieves